Chloe-H/dotfiles/README.md

 with `[<branch name>]`

-- **Note:** Run `git init` in repositories cloned before setting up the hook to update them to use it.
+- **Note:** Run `git init` in repositories cloned before setting up the hook to update them to use it

 #### Setting up the commit hook manually